Charitable giving could mean more than ever before

 By being strategic, you can increase the impact you’re able to have and get other benefits, too.
 Edelman Financial Engines planners can help you explore ways to maximize your charitable donations for this year or as part of your overall integrated wealth management plan.

 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
-Interested parties are strongly encouraged to include your qualified tax and/or legal professionals in these discussions and decisions to help determine the best options for your particular circumstances.
+Interested parties are strongly encouraged to seek advice from your qualified tax and/or legal professionals to help determine the best options for your particular circumstances.